Category Archives: 2018 Films

 Grade: B

-Free Solo (2018) is a documentary that takes a standard approach style, offering a traditional, yet informative piece about the perils and triumphs of rock climbing.
+Free Solo (2018) is a documentary that takes a standard approach, offering a traditional yet informative piece about the perils and triumphs of rock climbing.

-More precisely, termed “free soloing”, a dangerous feat involving the lack of ropes or any safety harnesses, one false misstep can (and has) resulted in death.
+More precisely, free soloing is dangerous because it involves the lack of ropes or safety harnesses.
+One false misstep can (and has) resulted in death.

-The film balances a nice humanistic approach of the featured daredevil with his girlfriend and camera crew’s perspectives.
+The film balances the featured daredevil’s humanistic approach with his girlfriend and camera crew’s perspectives.

-Having personally scolded the Oscar Academy (in my mind anyway) for omitting the wonderful Won’t You Be My Neighbor?
+Having personally scolded the Academy of Motion Picture Arts and Sciences (in my mind anyway) for omitting the wonderful Won’t You Be My Neighbor?
 (2018) from the five documentary nominees, a “WTF” moment on nomination day, Free Solo would not be my choice as the winner, with RBG getting the honor from the choices provided.

-The likable young man at the forefront of the feature is Alex Honnold, a modest athlete from the west coast, United States, in his early twenties.
+The likable young man at the forefront of the feature is Alex Honnold, a modest athlete from the West Coast of the United States in his early twenties.

-He has a low-key, almost morose personality and is his person, shunning organized holidays like Halloween because he “doesn’t want someone else telling him when to have fun”.
-He is thoughtful and introspective and even a bit odd having sought climbing at a young age and never looking back.
+He has a low-key, almost morose personality.
+He shuns organized holidays like Halloween because he “doesn’t want someone else telling him when to have fun.”
+He is thoughtful, introspective, and even a bit odd, having sought climbing at a young age and never looking back.

-Apparent is how he is not necessarily seeking fame and fortune but has nonetheless become respected in his chosen profession, explaining that it is more a calling than any attempt to show off or boast of his achievements.
+It is apparent that he is not necessarily seeking fame and fortune but has nonetheless become respected in his chosen profession, explaining that it is more a calling than any attempt to show off or boast of his achievements.

 The documentary stresses this point as Alex bails from the climb on his first attempt.

-Throughout the documentary, the filmmakers choose to focus on tidbits of the story around his loved ones, specifically his girlfriend and mother, offering their perspectives of his dangerous activities.
+Throughout the documentary, the filmmakers focus on tidbits of the story told by his loved ones, specifically his girlfriend and mother, who offer their perspectives on his dangerous activities.

-This is a nice added touch and gives heart and layers to the story making it more humanistic than simply watching an unknown person rock climb for an hour and a half.
+This is a nice added touch.
+It gives the story heart and layers, making it more humanistic than simply watching an unknown person rock climb for an hour and a half.

-The audience gets to know Alex throughout the piece, therefore, making us care more about the peril he goes through as he attempts to triumph.
+The audience gets to know Alex throughout the piece, making us care more about his peril as he attempts to triumph.

 The production is superlative and quite engaging, especially throughout the climbing sequences.
-Vast shots of the amazing views from the giant rock are plentiful and astounding making the viewer feel as if he or she is also climbing the treacherous monument but breathing a sigh of relief when realizing the safety of a sofa or chair is the preferred option.
+Vast shots of the fantastic views from the giant rock are plentiful and astounding, making the viewer feel as if they are also climbing the treacherous monument but breathing a sigh of relief when realizing the safety of a sofa or chair is the preferred option.

-Seriously though, the camera work is a huge appeal of Free Solo and undoubtedly the primary reason it won the Oscar statuette.
+Seriously though, the camera work is a massive appeal of Free Solo and undoubtedly the primary reason it won the Oscar statuette.

-The negatives to Free Solo are only slight and perhaps due to my lack of appeal to rock climbing.
-During the documentary, I kept asking myself why on earth Alex would attempt to achieve the feat and what possible purpose it would serve.
+The negatives to Free Solo are only slight, perhaps due to my lack of appeal to rock climbing.
+During the documentary, I kept asking myself why Alex would attempt to achieve the feat and its possible purpose.

-From that angle, my attention tended to wander from time to time so the people with a passion for adventurous experiences would be the target audience.
+From that angle, my attention tended to wander occasionally so that the target audience would be people passionate about adventurous experiences.

 Secondly, there was nary a doubt in my mind that the final moments would result in Alex successfully reaching the pinnacle of his career safely despite the concerns of the crew that he could fall to his death at any moment.
 Sensible reasoning assured me the project would not have been released if tragedy had occurred.